 Center for Women's Welfare Staff

-Dr. Pearce is the Director of the Center for Women’s Welfare and is currently on the faculty of the School of Social Work at the University of Washington.
+Dr. Pearce is the Founder Emerita for the Center for Women’s Welfare and was formerly on the faculty of the School of Social Work at the University of Washington.
 She received her MSW and Ph.D. in Sociology and Social Work from the University of Michigan.
 She has held academic positions at the Universities of Michigan and Illinois, and American University.
 Dr. Pearce has been a Fulbright Professor twice, in Tashkent, Uzbekistan (1996-7) and in Bishkek, Kyrgyzstan (2006).
 She has been a Visiting Scholar at the Institute for Research on Women and Gender, Stanford University and at George Washington University.
 Dr. Pearce founded and directed the Women and Poverty Project at Wider Opportunities for Women in Washington, D.C, and was a member of the founding Steering Committee of the Institute for Women’s Policy Research.

 Widely recognized for coining the phrase, "the feminization of poverty", Dr. Pearce has written and spoken widely on women’s poverty and economic inequality—including low-wage and part-time employment, unemployment insurance, homelessness, and welfare reform—and has testified before Congress and the President’s Working Group on Welfare Reform.
 She also has done research and been an expert witness in the areas of school and housing segregation/ desegregation.
 Dr. Pearce has helped found and lead several coalitions, including the Women and Housing Task Force, the Women, Work and Welfare Coalition, the Women and Job Training Coalition, the Ad Hoc Task Force on Housing/Homeless Issues in Welfare Reform, and the Practitioners’ Panel on Welfare Reform.